-But whatever conditions confront the sailors, they always make time to unwind after reaching Mackinac Island.
+Whatever conditions confront the sailors, they always make time to unwind after reaching Mackinac Island.

-- The Chicago Yacht Club Race to Mackinac starts in Chicago near Navy Pier and traverses Lake Michigan on the way to Mackinac Island.
+The Chicago Yacht Club Race to Mackinac starts in Chicago near Navy Pier and traverses Lake Michigan on the way to Mackinac Island.
 It’s the oldest annual freshwater distance race in the world, dating to 1898 when it took 51 hours for the winning boat to finish!

 These days, the boat technology is just a wee bit better, and boats sometimes complete the 333-mile journey the next day.
 As Ryan says, “if you start on a Saturday afternoon and get to Mackinac before the bars close on Sunday, you’ve done pretty good.”
+The July 23, 1956, issue of Sports Illustrated includes a photo essay of the Chicago to Mackinac yacht race, noting that after the race yachtsman “treat themselves to a succession of parties aboard their boats and ashore on rustic Mackinac Island.”

-(In 1998, a “Stars and Stripes” boat that sailed victoriously in the America’s Cup set the fastest time ever recorded in the Race to Mackinac, at just under 19 hours.
+The race features more than 300 boats from around the world, some with all-professional sailing crews.
+The boats start in waves and race through the night, with their times getting adjusted based on size and style so that boats of different kinds can race against each other.
+In 1998, a “Stars and Stripes” boat that sailed victoriously in the America’s Cup set the fastest time ever recorded in the Race to Mackinac, at just under 19 hours.
 A few years later, a boat owned and captained by Walt Disney’s nephew set the race’s record time for monohull boats at a little under 24 hours.

-- Bayview Mackinac Race starts at Port Huron and runs north through Lake Huron on the way to Mackinac Island.
+The Bayview Mackinac Race starts in Port Huron and runs north through Lake Huron on the way to Mackinac Island.
 It’s organized by the Bayview Yacht Club in Detroit and dates to 1925, so it’s almost as old as the Chicago Yacht Club Race to Mackinac.
 It’s almost as long, too, measuring just a little under 300 miles.
 In fact, the Bayview Mackinac Race actually has two courses these days: one that runs nearer the shore and one that crosses into Canadian waters and around a buoy near Cove Island at the entrance to Georgian Bay.

 In Port Huron, where the race starts, the sailboats are feted during the Blue Water Festival, the community’s premier downtown party that includes a parade, fireworks, live music, and a carnival.
 About 200 boats – from smaller than 30 feet to more than 100 feet long – depart to cheering crowds wishing them “bon voyage.”

-“A lot of times, you have fronts coming across the lake.
+“It’s a challenging race, not too long and not too short,” Ryan said.
+“You always get a variety of conditions, and you generally get a variety of conditions in one race.
+A lot of times, you have fronts coming across the lake.
 You have a big temperature difference between the land and the lake, and that helps the fronts build in intensity.
 When those fronts come across, you can get some very intense squalls and thunderstorms.”